EttusResearch/uhd/host/docs/identification.rst

 Discovery via name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The keyword "name" can be used to narrow the scope of the search.
+The keyword **name** can be used to narrow the scope of the search.
 Example with the find devices utility:
 ::